-Term Description "we" or "us" or "our" Unless the context otherwise indicates or implies, refers to our Company. ₹ / Rs. / INR / Rupees / The lawful currency of the Republic of India Indian Rupees Articles / Articles of Articles of Association of our Company Association / AoA Assets Liability Committee Assets Liability Committee of the Board of Directors or ALCO Audit Committee Audit committee of the Board of Directors Auditor MSKA & Associates Board/ Board of Directors Board of Directors of our Company or a duly constituted committee thereof Company Secretary and The company secretary and compliance officer of our Company, Mr. Aniket Compliance Officer Karandikar Corporate Social Corporate Social Responsibility Committee Responsibility Committee Director(s) Director of our Company, unless otherwise specified Equity Shares Equity shares of our Company of face value of ₹10 each Independent Director A Non-Executive, Independent Director as per the Companies Act, 2013 and the SEBI LODR Regulations, who are currently on the Board of our Company Key Managerial Personnel The Key Managerial Personnel of the Company appointed in accordance with the provisions of SEBI ICDR Regulations and the Companies Act, 2013 Memorandum / Memorandum of Association of our Company Memorandum of Association / MoA Net Worth As defined in Sec 2(57) of the Companies Act, 2013, as follows: "Net worth means the aggregate value of the paid-up share capital and all reserves created out of the profits, securities premium account and debit or credit balance of profit and loss account, after deducting the aggregate value of the accumulated losses, deferred expenditure and miscellaneous expenditure not written off, as per the audited balance sheet but does not include reserves created out of revaluation of assets, write back of depreciation and Nomination and amalgamation.
-Nomination and remuneration committee of the Board of Directors Nomination and Remuneration Committee Nomination and remuneration committee of the Board of Directors Promoter Promoter Poshika Advisory Services LLP Reformatted Financial The Reformatted Statement of Assets and Liabilities of the Company as at Information March 31, 2021, March 31, 2020 and March 31, 2019 and Reformatted mormation Statement of Profit and Loss and the Reformatted Statement of Cash Flows and Reformatted Statement of change in equity and the Summary of Significant Accounting Policies and explanatory notes for the year ended March 31, 2021, March 31, 2020 and March 31, 2019 (together referred as "IND AS Reformatted Financial Statements" have been extracted by the Management from the IND AS Audited Financial Statements of the Company for the year ended March 31, 2021, March 31, 2020 ("Audited IND AS Financial Statements"). - ,
+Term Description "we" or "us" or "our" Unless the context otherwise indicates or implies, refers to our Company. ₹ / Rs. / INR / Rupees / The lawful currency of the Republic of India Indian Rupees Articles / Articles of Articles of Association of our Company Association / AoA Assets Liability Assets Liability Committee of the Board of Directors Committee or ALCO Audit Committee Audit committee of the Board of Directors Board/ Board of Board of Directors of our Company or a duly constituted committee thereof Directors Company Secretary and The company secretary and compliance officer of our Company, Mr. Aniket Compliance Officer Karandikar Corporate Social Corporate Social Responsibility Committee Responsibility Committee Director(s) Director of our Company, unless otherwise specified Equity Shares Equity shares of our Company of face value of ₹10 each Investment and Investment and Borrowing Committee of the Board of Directors Borrowing Committee / č IBC Independent Director A Non-Executive, Independent Director as per the Companies Act, 2013 and the SEBI LODR Regulations, who are currently on the Board of our Company Key Managerial The Key Managerial Personnel of the Company appointed in accordance with the Personnel provisions of SEBI ICDR Regulations and the Companies Act, 2013 Memorandum / Memorandum of Association of our Company Memorandum of Association / MoA Net Worth As defined in Sec 2(57) of the Companies Act, 2013, as follows: "Net worth means the aggregate value of the paid-up share capital and all reserves created out of the profits, securities premium account and debit or credit balance of profit and loss account, after deducting the aggregate value of the accumulated losses, deferred expenditure and miscellaneous expenditure not written off, as per the audited balance sheet but does not include reserves created out of revaluation of assets, write back of depreciation and amalgamation.
+Nomination and Nomination and remuneration committee of the Board of Directors Remuneration Committee Promoter Poshika Advisory Services LLP Reformatted Financial The Reformatted Statement of Assets and Liabilities of the Company as at March Information 31, 2021, March 31, 2020 and March 31, 2019 and Reformatted Statement of Profit and Loss and the Reformatted Statement of Cash Flows and Reformatted Statement of change in equity and the Summary of Significant Accounting Policies and explanatory notes for the year ended March 31, 2021, March 31, 2020 and March 31, 2019 (together referred as "IND AS Reformatted Financial Information" have

-Term Description

-Risk Management Risk management committee of the Board of Directors

-Committee

-Registered Office Equinox Business Park, Tower 3, Fourth Floor, LBS Road, Kurla Mumbai -

-400 070, Maharashtra, India

-RoC Registrar of Companies, Mumbai

-Shareholder(s) The holder(s) of Equity Shares of our Company, unless otherwise specified in

-the context thereof

-Stakeholders' Relationship The stakeholders' relationship committee of our Company

-Committee
+Term Description been extracted by the Management from the IND AS Audited Financial Statements of the Company for the year ended March 31, 2021, March 31, 2020 and March 31, 2019 ("Audited IND AS Financial Statements").
+Risk Management Risk management committee of the Board of Directors Committee Registered Office Equinox Business Park, Tower 3, Fourth Floor, LBS Road, Kurla Mumbai - 400 070, Maharashtra, India RoC Registrar of Companies, Maharashtra at Mumbai Shareholder(s) The holder(s) of Equity Shares of our Company, unless otherwise specified in the context thereof Stakeholders' The stakeholders' relationship committee of our Company Relationship Committee Statutory Auditor MSKA & Associates, Chartered Accountants